ScryEngineering/CPS_gatsby/content/tutorial-pages/2018-05-06/Pytest-fixtures.md

         yield c
 ```

-So now when this fails I at least get a message as to why as opposed to just getting a 500 response that I would like to see if I were actually running this in production.
+So now when this fails I at least get a message as to why as opposed to just getting the non-descript 500 response that I would like to see if I were actually running this in production.

-Basically it comes down to configuration not being set up.
-Which isn't really a suprise, but does hint at a general type of issue, you want to make sure that if you are doing an integration type of test that you are actually testing the same thing which means that the configuration must be the same.
-So I add in a bunch of configuration which is essentially just duplicating the app configuration:
+One test working while the other doesn't comes down to configuration not being set up properly for the file uploads.
+Generally you want to make sure that if you are doing an integration type of test that you are actually testing the same thing which means that the configuration must be the same.
+So I set up the required configuration which closely mirrors the actual app config:

 ```python
 @pytest.fixture(scope='module')